bdnhost/ai-content-generator/README.md

-AI Content Generator
+🌟 AI Content Generator

-Features
+🚀 Features
-Content generation using state-of-the-art NLP models (GPT-3, BERT) SEO optimization with keyword analysis and meta tag generation Scheduling and automation for content publishing WordPress integration for seamless content deployment Performance analytics with detailed insights and reporting Multilingual support for global content creation Customizable templates for consistent brand voice Plagiarism checker to ensure content originality Installation
+Content Generation: Utilizing state-of-the-art NLP models (GPT-3, BERT) 🤖 SEO Optimization: Keyword analysis and meta tag generation 🔍 Scheduling & Automation: Streamlined content publishing 📅 WordPress Integration: Seamless content deployment 🖥️ Performance Analytics: Detailed insights and reporting 📊 Multilingual Support: Global content creation 🌍 Customizable Templates: Maintain a consistent brand voice 🎨 Plagiarism Checker: Ensure content originality ✅

+🛠️ Installation
-Clone the repository:
+Clone the Repository:

-Bash
+Download
+Copy code
 git clone https://github.com/bdnhost/ai-content-generator.git
 It is important to use the code carefully.

-Navigate to the project directory:
+Navigate to the Project Directory:

-Bash
+Download
+Copy code
 cd ai-content-generator
 It is important to use the code carefully.

-Create a virtual environment:
+Create a Virtual Environment:

-Bash
+Download
+Copy code
 python -m venv venv
 It is important to use the code carefully.

-Activate the virtual environment:
+Activate the Virtual Environment:

 On Windows:

-Bash
+Download
+Copy code
 venv\Scripts\activate
-It is important to use the code carefully.

 On macOS and Linux:

-Bash
+Download
+Copy code
 source venv/bin/activate
 It is important to use the code carefully.

-Install the required packages:
-Bash
+Install Required Packages:

+Download
+Copy code
 pip install -r requirements.txt
 It is important to use the code carefully.

-Set up the configuration:
+Set Up the Configuration:

-Bash
+Download
+Copy code
 cp config.yaml.example config.yaml
 It is important to use the code carefully.

 Edit config.yaml with your API keys and preferences.

-Run the application:
+Run the Application:

-Bash
+Download
+Copy code
 python src/main.py
 It is important to use the code carefully.

-Usage
+🖥️ Usage
 Command Line Interface:

-Bash
+Download
+Copy code
 python cli.py generate --topic "Artificial Intelligence Trends" --length 1000 --language en It is important to use the code carefully.

+Web Interface:
-Web Interface: Start the web server:
+Start the Web Server:

-Bash
+Download
+Copy code
 python app.py
 It is important to use the code carefully.

-Open your browser and navigate to http://localhost:5000 Use the intuitive interface to generate, edit, and publish content.
+Open your browser and navigate to http://localhost:5000.
+Use the intuitive interface to generate, edit, and publish content.

 API Integration:
-Python
+python
+Download
+Copy code
 from ai_content_generator import ContentGenerator

 generator = ContentGenerator()